tjd1234/cmpt383summer2022/docs/languages/prolog/prolog_combinatorial.md

 just a list of the constraints on the variables.
 We then let Prolog do the work of finding satisfying values.

-While this approach is great in theory, in practice it usually too slow for problems where the range of the variables is big.
-Such problems typically require a lot of extra problem-specific knowledge to make them run efficiently.
+While good in theory, in practice this is usually too slow for problems where the range of the variables is big (the range of these variables is only 0 to 9).
+Bigger problems like this typically require a lot of extra problem-specific knowledge to make them run efficiently.

 ## Map Coloring